den-wdi-1/rails-controllers-and-routes/README.md

 rails g scaffold post title content
 ```

-This command will create all the MVC structure for the resource blog as well as our basic routes!
+This command will create all the MVC structure for the `post` resource as well as our basic routes!

 Check out the line